d-r-n/d-r-n.github.io/_posts/2023-09-05-warm-intro.md

      alt="the team at buildspace"
      style="max-width: 800px; width: 100%; height: auto;">

 <sup>*</sup>Granted, it's only been a month.
-I'm a Bayesian, so I'll reevaluate our skills as we collect more data points.
+I'm a Bayesian, so I'll reevaluate as we collect more data points.